analysiscenter/batchflow/README.md

 ### DatasetIndex

 `DatasetIndex` stores a sequence of unique ids for your data items.
-In the simplest case it might be just an ordered sequence of numbers (1, 2, 3,...)
+In the simplest case it might be just an ordered sequence of numbers (1, 2, 3,...).
-In other cases it can be the list of domain-specific identificators (e.g. client ids, product codes, serial numbers, timestamps, etc.)
+In other cases it can be the list of domain-specific identificators (e.g. client ids, product codes, serial numbers, timestamps, etc).
 When your data is stored in files it might be convenient to use `FilesIndex`
 ```python
 files_index = FilesIndex("/path/to/some/files/*.csv", dirs=False, order=False)